Back to top

 About abdominal hernia

 Your tummy wall is made up of sheets of tough muscles and tendons that run between your ribs and groin.
-If part of this wall gets weaker, whatever’s on the inside can push through, causing an abdominal hernia.
+If there’s a weakness in part of the wall, the contents inside can push through, causing an abdominal hernia.

-Your hernia may not cause any symptoms or you may notice discomfort or a bulge in your tummy or groin.
+Your hernia may be painful, or you may notice a bulge in your tummy or groin.
 This may be more noticeable when you cough or strain.
+Sometimes you might not notice any symptoms at first.

 If you have an abdominal hernia, you may need to have surgery to repair it.
-But this will depend on your symptoms and how likely you are to get complications.
+But this will depend on the type of hernia you have and how likely it is to cause complications.

 See a doctor as soon as you can if your hernia suddenly feels very sore or tender, especially if you can’t push it back in.
 This may mean that some of the hernia contents have become trapped inside.
 You’ll need surgery as soon as possible.